METS-Programme/ugandaemr-usermanual/upgrading.md

 3.

 ## Upgrading with a WAR file
-This will be done when there are multiple modules that need to be upgraded as a complete package, therefore a new package is to be installed
+This will be done when there are multiple modules that need to be upgraded as a complete package, therefore a new WAR file is to be installed
 1. Clean up the existing installation by:
   * Delete the openmrs.war and openmrs folder in the directory C:\Program Files\UgandaEMR\apache-tomcat\webapps
   * Delete all the modules in the directory C:\Application Data\OpenMRS\modules which is where any modules uploaded from the administration interface are stored.
 The modules in this directory override those added to the WAR file